 Have you ever driven with an expired inspection sticker in Pennsylvania?

-Of course, there are some additional costs if work needs to be done to bring the vehicle up to snuff to pass the inspection.
+Of course, there are additional costs if work needs to be done to bring the vehicle up to snuff to pass the inspection.
 A certified safety inspector will run your vehicle through a series of checks, including the steering, braking, suspension components, tires and wheels, lighting and electrical systems, windshield and windshield wipers, the exhaust system, horns and warning devices, the car chassis and body.
-If any are found to be deficient, you will need to get necessary repairs.
+If any are found to be deficient, you will need to get the necessary repairs.

 Which vehicles require inspections in Pennsylvania?